Beginner Credit Education

 Learn the basics before you apply for anything

-If you are new to the U.S. credit system, the best first step is understanding how credit cards, APR, utilization, inquiries, payment behavior, and approval logic connect.
+If you are new to the U.S. credit system, the best first step is understanding how credit cards, APR, utilization, payment behavior, and approval logic connect.

 Core starting point